argodev/talks/Hiding-In-Plain-Sight/README.md

 - East Tennessee Cyber Security Summit

 ## Significant Changes
 - Added some stego examples and re-ordered the talk.
-Also, removed the demo of bypassing the IDS.
+Also, removed the demo of bypassing the IDS and replaced it with a video clip.
 - Original Presentation